buda-base/lucene-zh/README.md

 `normalized TC/SC`: any combination of the following treatments: synonyms, alternatives and stopwords.

 `normalized PY`: PY is lower-cased and split in syllables (to match the general policy of indexing individual ideograms).

-The pipeline may start at any step and may end at any step.
-For example, words in lazy pinyin only need to be normalized.

-Including the diacritics in a PY index allows to reduce the homophones, thus reducing the noise in the results.
+We call `PY_full` Pinyin with tone indication (diacritics or numbers) and `PY_lazy` Pinyin with no tone indication.

 ## Constructors